Searching...

 Fig. Example for Circuit of Using Inverter System

 In recent years, the power supply and its quality have been getting more stable, so no major problems have occurred in Japan.
-However, many advancing countries are of poor quality of the power supplies.
-So, AC stabilized power supplies such as these automatic voltage regulators play an important role in precision equipment that requires stable power supplies.
+However, many advancing countries are of poor-quality of power supplies.
+So, AC-stabilized power supplies such as these automatic voltage regulators play an important role in precision equipment that requires stable power supplies.